 With regard to the mechanisms introduced to preserve the independence of financial analysts, investment banks and ratings agencies, we should mention that Enagás regulates the framework for its relations with shareholders, analysts, investors, proxy advisers and other stakeholders through its Policy on Communication of information, contacts and involvement with shareholders, institutional investors, proxy advisers and other Enagás stakeholders, approved by the Board of Directors.
-Specifically, this policy, in line with the principles of good governance and corporate values, is developed through general principles of action such as: transparency and truthfulness of the information, continuity, accessibility and immediacy, the implementation of a general communication strategy for financial, non-financial and corporate information, promoting the trust of shareholders, protecting their rights and promoting their participation, equal treatment and non-discrimination and compliance with prevailing legislation, etc.
+Specifically, this policy, in line with the principles of good governance and corporate values, is developed through general principles of action such as: transparency and truthfulness of the information, continuity, accessibility and immediacy, the implementation of a general communication strategy for financial, non-financial and corporate information, promoting the trust of shareholders, protecting their rights and promoting their participation, equal treatment and non-discrimination and compliance with current legislation and the Enagás Corporate Governance System and the assumption and updating of the good governance recommendations, principles and best practices, etc.